Cyber surveillance

 Documentation

-Interfaces publicly exposed to the Internet are only some of the places where healthcare facilities need protection.
-The results of cyber-surveillance must therefore be taken into account as part of a comprehensive risk management approach (one which incorporates other types of audits: internal/external pentests, configuration audits, etc.).
+Publicly exposed interfaces on the Internet represent only part of the scope that healthcare organizations need to protect.
+The results of cyber monitoring must therefore be incorporated into a comprehensive risk management approach (that includes other types of audits, such as internal and external penetration tests, configuration audits, etc.).

-Other sources of threats (malicious code, phishing attacks, etc.) must also be taken into account, as they can also pose significant risks to the normal operation of healthcare facilities.
+Other sources of threat (malicious code, phishing attacks, etc.) must also be taken into account, as they can pose significant risks to the normal operation of healthcare facilities.

 Our experts on the subject